Please read this page carefully; it answers the majority of questions vendors will have.

 - 6ft x 2ft (full size banquet table – includes 2 seats) – $60

-- small garment vendor (space equivalent to a 6ft x 2ft table – includes a 2ft x 2ft cafe table, plus 1 seat, plus space for a MAXIMUM 4ft garment rack) – $60
+- small garment vendor – ONLY for vendors with clothing items that must be displayed on hangers (space equivalent to a 6ft x 2ft table – includes a 2ft x 2ft cafe table, plus 1 seat, plus space for a MAXIMUM 4ft garment rack) – $60

-- large garment vendor (space equivalent to a 6ft x 2ft table – includes space for a MAXIMUM 6ft garment rack, no table, 1 seat) – $60
+- large garment vendor – ONLY for vendors with clothing items that must be displayed on hangers (space equivalent to a 6ft x 2ft table – includes space for a MAXIMUM 6ft garment rack, no table, 1 seat) – $60

 - odd corners (these are seating area within the venue made up of sofas, coffee tables and armchairs.
-Approximately 4′ x 2′ of table space) – $40
+Approximately 4ft x 2ft of table space) – $40

 Can I share a table?